schleuder/schleuder-website/schleuder/docs/server-admins.md

     mlschleuder:
       driver = accept
+      address_data = ${lookup sqlite,file=/var/lib/schleuder/db.sqlite {select email from lists where email = '${quote_sqlite:${local_part}@${domain}}'} {$value} fail}
+      local_part_suffix_optional
+      local_part_suffix = +* : -bounce : -sendkey : -request : -owner
+      transport = mlschleuder_transport_local

+This router will look directly in schleuder’s sqlite file to check if the given recipient is a legitimate list’s email address.
+For this to work, exim needs to be able to read that file.
+One approach to achieve this is to add the user exim is running as to the group the file belongs to and make the file group-readable.
+For Debian the following commands will achieve that:

+    adduser Debian-exim schleuder
+    chmod g+r /var/lib/schleuder/db.sqlite

+If that is not possible, you can instead add the following router:

+    mlschleuder:
+      driver = accept
       require_files = /etc/exim/schleuder-lists
       address_data = ${lookup {$local_part@$domain} lsearch,ret=key {/etc/exim/schleuder-lists} {$value} fail}
       local_part_suffix_optional
       local_part_suffix = +* : -bounce : -sendkey : -request : -owner
       transport = mlschleuder_transport_local

 `/etc/exim/schleuder-lists` is a simple textfile containing one list-address per line.
 You can for example create it by executing `schleuder-cli lists list > /etc/exim/schleuder-lists` after creating or deleting any lists.

 In more advanced setups you might have different conditions depending on how you manage the inventory of your schleuder lists and decide to accept a mail for a list.

 Within the `begin transports` section of your `exim.conf` you then configure the transport: